kwong05/f24cs35l/README.md

 **Favorites List:**
 - Users can create a list of favorite machines for easy access, sorted by waitlist times.

-# Building
+# Building and Starting
 Before you start with this repo, ensure that you have a [MongoDB cluster](https://www.mongodb.com/) available.

 In the repo directory, run
 > npm install

+to install the Node dependencies.
+This may take some time.

 ## Client Server
 Start the client-facing server by running
 > npm start

 ## Backend Server
-Replace the MongoDB URL, JWT secret key, and port number with options appropriate for you.
+Replace the MongoDB URL and JWT secret key with values applicable to you and a random new one, respectively.

 Start the server by running
-> node ./Backend/server.js
+> node Backend/server.js